Clicky

 Pain killers, anti-inflammatory drugs, drugs for seasickness and many others are available, for a cost.

+If you forget your regular prescription medications at home, don’t assume the ship will have what you need.
 The ship is equipped for emergency situations and while they may have your forgotten medications in their inventory, don’t count on it.

 Use Of The Medical Clinic Is NOT Free

-Cruise ship medical services can be reimbursed by most travel insurance providers.
 Check with your insurance provider before you leave because many personal insurance policies don’t cover you when you are traveling outside of the United States.

 RECENT POSTS